Brian-Nziza/Velcra-dubbing-tool/README.md

 Requirements

 Python 3.10+
-ffmpeg installed and on PATH
+ffmpeg is installed and on the PATH
 A free Gemini API key from aistudio.google.com

 Install
-bashpip install openai-whisper edge-tts pydub torch google-genai
+bash pip install openai-whisper edge-tts pydub torch google-genai

 Usage
 1. Dub a video
-Open polish_dubber.py and set your Gemini API key at the top: pythonGEMINI_API_KEY = "your_key_here"
+Open dubber.py and set your Gemini API key at the top: pythonGEMINI_API_KEY = "your_key_here"
 Then run:
-python pd.py myvideo.mp4
+python Dubber.py myvideo.mp4
 Output: myvideo_dubbed.mp4

 3. Test Gemini translation on an existing transcript